How to use a credit card for interest free purchases

 How does an interest-free credit card work?

 Cards that offer 0% interest on purchases do not charge you interest for several months.
-This is known as the 'interest-free period'.
 The length of the interest-free period varies and often applies to a promotional or introductory period.

-For example, with a 24-month interest-free period, the credit card provider will not charge you interest on purchases for 24 months.
+For example, with a 24-month interest-free period, the credit card provider will not charge you interest on purchases for two years.

 But you must keep up with your monthly repayments.
 If you miss a monthly payment, you may have to start paying interest on your spending and lose the promotional interest-free rate.